-Hand Grenade Thrown At U.S. Embassy In Montenegro, Attacker Killed
+Hand Grenade Thrown At U.S. Embassy In Montenegro; Attacker Killed

 In the Balkan state of Montenegro, an unidentified man threw a hand grenade at the U.S. Embassy in the capital before then killing himself with another explosive, according to The Associated Press.

-The building in Podgorica was not damaged and no one was injured, according to a State Department spokesman.
+The building in Podgorica was not damaged and no one else was injured, according to a State Department spokesman.

-The motive for the attack is not known yet, and it is also not know if it was meant to be a suicide attack.
+The motive for the attack is not known, and it is also not known whether it was meant to be a suicide attack.

 Officials at the embassy advised U.S. citizens to avoid the area until further notice.